-Father Ian VanHeusen presents a Gospel reflection and spiritual exercise on the Mass readings from the 34th Sunday in Ordinary Time, the feast of Christ the King, Matthew 25:31-46, where Jesus tells His disciples.
+Father Ian VanHeusen presents a Gospel reflection and spiritual exercise for the Feast of Christ the King, Matthew 25:31-46, where Jesus tells His disciples.

 As adopted children of God, we actually participate in God’s Authority.
 When we celebrate the authority of Jesus Christ, we participate in it by the gift of God’s grace.
 This solemn feast gives us a particular opportunity to reflect on Jesus’ supernatural authority and in how we, as members of His body, are also called to exercise authority that goes beyond temporal understanding.